compsocialscience/summer-institute/2022/amu/pre_arrival.md

 - Complete the pre-institute readings
 - Complete coding bootcamp (if needed)
-- Watch lecture videos
+- Join in our SICSS-AMU Boot Camp (recommended)
 - Prepare your computing environment

-Teaching Assistants will host office hours through Slack to support you as you work through these pre-arrival materials.
+Teaching Assistants will host office hours through Zoom to support you as you work through these pre-arrival materials.

 ## Reading